andreeeeaaaaas/my-digital-space/_pages/projects/orbit.md

 Inspired by the space age graphics and interfaces of old, Orbit is a Figma plugin that solves a problem that Figma currently does not.

-It works across all surface areas of the Figma suite– including FigJam, Figma Slides, and Figma Design.
+It works across Figma Design and Figma Slides.

 ## Problem

 Photoshop and other design tools have similar methods of duplication, often called 'repeat transforms'.
-However they are burrowed away behind menus and sub-menus.
+However they are buried away behind menus and sub-menus.

 There are multiple Figma plugins out there to create Venn diagrams, rotate text around an arc, and create circular text.
 However, they all missed what I felt was the core problem itself (something that Figma doesn't enable): programatically distributing objects non-linearly, around an arc.